-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-NF2 follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+NF2 follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 If a copy of the gene with the mutation is inherited, that gene becomes the dominant gene and can cause features of NF2.
-A parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
+A parent with a NF2 may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a genetic mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
 However, if the parents test negative for the mutation, the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 How common is NF2?

 It is estimated that about 1 in 40,000 people has NF2.
 About 50% of people with NF2 do not have any family history of the condition.
 They have a de novo (new) mutation in the NF2 gene.

 How is NF2 diagnosed?

-Many sets of diagnostic guidelines have been proposed for NF2, and future revisions are likely.
+Many sets of diagnostic guidelines have been suggested for NF2, and future revisions are likely.
 The features are very specific, and it is important to have a careful evaluation by a doctor who has experience with NF2 to make the diagnosis.
 In general, someone is suspected of having NF2 if they have:

 Bilateral, meaning both sides, vestibular schwannomas, which are tumors that grow from the nerve that controls hearing and balance

 A parent, sibling, or child with NF2 and either of the following:

 A single vestibular schwannoma diagnosed before age 30, or

-Any two of the following: a meningioma, glioma, schwannoma, or cataract
+Any 2 of the following: a meningioma, glioma, schwannoma, or cataract

 A single vestibular schwannoma diagnosed before age 30 and a meningioma, glioma, schwannoma, or cataract